Pond - 'Hobo Rocket'

 Giant Tortoise captures Pond at their psychedelic best, relying heavily on structure to add drama to the fuzzy guitar riffs, grungy bass and washed out vocals.
 The constant “up-down” motion of the song work perfectly with the internal-struggle (and perhaps contradiction) in the lines,

-“Dream to sleep out in the dark
+“Dream to sleep out in

-to the kind, the fragile heart
+kind, the fragile heart

-and am I too young to be tired?
+I too young to be tired?

-give on, don't prove me wrong.
+on, don't prove me wrong. “

 The title track, Hobo Rocket, features Perth lad Cowboy John on vocals, while the guitars have an almost Indian sitar feel to them.
 The vocals are groggy and aid to again create that disorientating notion that is becoming ever-present.
 The drumming comes to the forefront in parts on the longest and final track Midnight Mass (At The Market Street Payphone); accompanied by probably the best use of vocals on the album.
 And I emphasize use because the lack of vocals for most parts on this track are so very important in allowing this track to communicate with each listener; but the listener is really looking within on this track.
 It reminded me so much of the instrumental stretches of Pink Floyd and The Doors, and their ability to force people to get lost in the music with their brains unknowingly on.